 Investment Account Details

 All account types are offered and the minimum required varies to avoid paying an administration fee.

 The administration fee on accounts depends on the size of your holdings.
 If your non-registered account has more than $15,000 have no fees but the minimum on a RRSP is $25,000.

 Moving around the interface should be easy and not a learning experience every time you want to make a transaction.
 I always make my trade with a limit order so you want to ensure the interface is not prone to mistakes.

 One great feature is that you get an email notification when your order is filled.
 That’s a great feature that prevents you from watching the screen.

 BMO InvestorLine’s research has been highly rated over the years.
-There are a few sources such as Morningstar, Thomson Reuters, and their own research.
+There are a few sources such as Morningstar, Thomson Reuters, and their research.

 You can also request to be contacted or call.
-Phone support is available 8 am to 8 pm Monday to Friday.
+Phone support is available from 8 am to 8 pm Monday to Friday.